Tmmcmasters/Gooo/README.md

 \*The Framework will be called Groov

+\*Another name for the framework could be Glue

 # client

 This template should help get you started developing with Vue 3 in Vite.